 I personally believe that being a breastfeeding mama, a nourishing lactation protein powder is such a convenient helper to getting in the nutrients you need as a busy, postpartum mama.
-There is so much healing going on postpartum, as well as increased nutrients needs that a supplement can help with.
-Basically, a lactation protein powder is going ot help fill the gaps in nutrients, when you don’t have time to prepare healthy food.
-You can blend the powder solely with milk, or ice and milk, or add in additional nutrients from fruits and veggies.
-Either way, it is a great supplement to help with lactation, nutrition and weight loss while breastfeeding.
+There is so much healing going on postpartum, as well as increased nutrient needs that a supplement can help with.
+Basically, a lactation protein powder is going to help fill the gaps in nutrients when you don’t have time to prepare healthy food.
+You can blend the powder solely with milk, ice, and milk, or add in additional nutrients from fruits and veggies.
+Either way, it is a great supplement to help with lactation, nutrition, and weight loss while breastfeeding.

 The 10 Healthiest Lactation Snacks for Milk Makin’ Mamas